-We pride ourselves on having a committed staff who understand the characteristics unique to young adolescents.
-While small in number, our five full-time and five part-time teachers, along with our principal, are dedicated to guiding our students through what can be one of the most difficult times of their lives.
+Vale Middle School has approximately 125 students enrolled each year, and serves both seventh and eighth grade students within the Vale School District boundaries.
+With eight certified teachers on staff, we pride ourselves on having a committed staff who understands the characteristics unique to young adolescents.
+While small in number, we are dedicated to guiding our students through what can be one of the most difficult times of their lives.
 Our goal is to make school an enjoyable experience, where the environment is warm and welcoming, and the students want to come to school.
-In the transition fr om child to adult, these young people are amazing doers and thinkers.
+In the transition from child to adult, these young people are amazing doers and thinkers.
 Those of us who work with them take great delight in seeing the world through their eyes.
 It keeps everything fresh, and no two days are ever the same.
 Somewhere inside them are the seeds of what they may become, and we take great pleasure in watching them develop and grow.

 This policy states that any student that receives an F in any course will not be considered for promotion to the next grade unless he/she meets the promotion requirements.
 The purpose of this policy is to hold students accountable for their education.
 We want students to understand that failure should never be an option.
-This policy prepares students for High School w here a failing grade will result in a loss of credit.
+This policy prepares students for High School where a failing grade will result in a loss of credit.

 To foster the development of the intellectual, social, emotional, moral, and physical needs of our students, we have several programs that help reinforce the positive aspects of their lives.